Mozart’s REQUIEM: A Tapestry

 1791: Against the backdrop of worldwide unrest and revolution, Mozart composed his masterful Requiem – as he lay dying.
 Struggles for democracy were unfolding around him, in France, Haiti, and the fledgling United States.
 As the 35-year-old Mozart raced to finish his Requiem, death overtook him.
 He laid bare his soul in a work that remained incomplete.

 Apollo’s Fire and Artistic Director Jeannette Sorrell premiere a bold new program reflecting the vibrant tapestry of today’s society.
-In this journey through mourning to hope and joy, Sorrell interweaves the movements of Mozart’s unfinished Requiem with selections from related spiritual works by three living Black composers who are important new voices in our cultural landscape.
+In this journey through grief to hope and joy, Sorrell interweaves the movements of Mozart’s unfinished Requiem with selections from related spiritual works by three leading Black composers of our time.
 Sorrell leads 70 of the nation’s finest period-instrument specialists and early music singers in these concerts.

 “An ensemble at the peak of their powers, making vital statements about the world….
 Jeannette Sorrell is a masterful musical storyteller.” – Seen & Heard International